 Despite the comprehensive ban, SLT products are widely available in Uganda.
 There are several SLT products sold in Uganda, and they differ considerably in both processing and how they are consumed.
 The products include modern-packaged industrially manufactured SLTs primarily imported from Asia and unstandardized products produced by local artisanal processors.
 However, data on the prevalence of SLT use are limited and inconsistent; some indicating higher prevalence among women [4,5] while others show greater use among men [6].
 Of greatest concern is that the highest SLT prevalence is among adolescents aged 13 – 15 years, accounting for 6.5% (7.1% and 6.0% in boys and girls, respectively) [7].
 A key challenge to implementation of the comprehensive ban is the limited information on knowledge and perceptions of tobacco control enforcers on SLT products sold in Uganda.
 This makes readiness of government agencies to enforce the tobacco control laws relating to these products difficult to ascertain or assure [unpublished TCCP stakeholder workshop on 24th October 2018].
 A previous study conducted among Police Officers who enrolled in the national drug interdiction training course in the US, found that the officers’ attitudes towards drugs had an impact on how aggressively they enforced the laws and the discretion they employed [8]{Petrocelli, 2014 #5}{Petrocelli, 2014 #5}{Petrocelli, 2014 #5}.
 Therefore, the knowledge of key stakeholders with tobacco control remit in Uganda, and their perceptions are important in identifying and addressing illicit trade and use of SLT.

-This article discusses findings on law enforcers’ perceived level of awareness of SLT products and their associated health risk, promotion and marketing strategies of the tobacco industry, and perceptions of their appeal to users.
+The aim of this study was to explore tobacco control stakeholders’ perceived level of awareness of SLT products and their associated health risk, promotion and marketing strategies of the tobacco industry, and perceptions of their appeal to users.
 These factors may influence the enforcers’ likelihood to actively pursue enforcement of the SLT ban in accordance with Uganda’s tobacco control law.

 2. Materials and Methods